DmitryMyadzelets/epicx/readme.md

             - [x] Decide on the force control (pressure sensor 30...70 kg = 50 kg)
             - [x] Decide on the force source (springs)
             - [x] Test we can measure a force
-            - [ ] Test the springs provide the required 500 N force
+            - [x] Test the springs provide the required 500 N force
+            - [ ] Decide on the clamp
+            - [ ] Make the clamp
 - [ ] Make the vacuum chamber
     - [ ] Choose and get the connectors
         - [x] Water cooling inlets/outlets: 4 x [WX-KPC-6-M6](https://www.aliexpress.com/item/1005003339030118.htm)